Tynecastle Park: Redevelopment

 Tynecastle underwent substantial changes in the early twentieth century.
 A small stand and pavilion were built in 1903.
-The banks of terracing were greatly increased in 1906, giving a total capacity of 61,784.
+Before a 1907 Scottish Cup semi-final against Queen's Park, Hearts removed the cycle track and enlarged the terracing.
+The ground was measured at a capacity of 61,784, an estimate the club's historian later described as exaggerated.
 In 1911, a covered enclosure was erected on the western "distillery" side.
-The two old stands and pavilion were replaced in 1914 by a pitch-length grandstand (the present Main Stand), designed by the stadium architect Archibald Leitch.
+The two old stands and pavilion were replaced in 1914 by a pitch-length grandstand designed by the stadium architect Archibald Leitch.
 To partly fund the cost of the new stand, Hearts sold Percy Dawson to Blackburn Rovers for a British record transfer fee of £2,500.
 A number of items were omitted from the first estimate of the stand, which meant that its cost doubled to £12,000.

+During the First World War, Tynecastle was used for military recruitment.
+Volunteers for McCrae's Battalion paraded around the ground at half-time of a match against Hibernian in 1914.

+In 1923–24, Hearts proposed rebuilding the Main Stand at the school end and turning the pitch east–west.
+Edinburgh Corporation rejected the plan because the stand would block light from Tynecastle School.
+At the start of the 1924–25 season, Hibernian and St Bernard's played home matches at Tynecastle while their own grounds were being improved.